artkirillov/harvee-website/_posts/2025-10-18-how-to-interpret-apple-watch-heart-rate-variability.md

 Your Apple Watch doesn't record HRV 24/7 (sorry, no Matrix-level monitoring yet).

 It measures it during periods of stillness, when you use the Mindfulness app, or when you're asleep.
-The metric you see — labeled SDNN (Standard Deviation of Normal-to-Normal intervals) — reflects your overall variability during those moments.
+The metric you see labeled SDNN (Standard Deviation of Normal-to-Normal intervals) reflects your overall variability during those moments.

 In simple terms:
 - **Apple Watch HRV** = snapshot of your body's flexibility.
 - **Not constant**, not a full-day average, and not meant for comparing you vs. someone else.

-Think of it like checking the weather in one city at one moment — helpful for trends, not ultimate truth.
+Think of it like checking the weather in one city at one moment: helpful for trends, not ultimate truth.

 ## What's a "Good" HRV Number?

 Here's the fun part: there is no universal "good" HRV.

 A 25-year-old triathlete might have an HRV of 40 ms.
-A 45-year-old entrepreneur who drinks too much coffee might average 90 ms — and be perfectly fine.
+A 45-year-old entrepreneur who drinks too much coffee might average 90 ms and be perfectly fine.

 What matters most is your personal trend.

-If your HRV normally hovers around 40–50 ms and suddenly drops to 20 for a few days, your body's telling you: "Hey, we're under strain — maybe rest, hydrate, or stop pretending sleep is optional."
+If your HRV normally hovers around 40–50 ms and suddenly drops to 20 for a few days, your body's telling you: "Hey, we're under strain - maybe rest, hydrate, or stop pretending sleep is optional."

 ## Why HRV Fluctuates (And It's Totally Normal)